lieb/postdove/doc/dovecot_configuration.md

 Note that from above, we have enabled *prefetch*.
 Normally, a `password_query` would only have the user name and password and leave the rest to the `user_query`.
-In *prefetch* mode we can that extra information fetched as well in the same query.
+In *prefetch* mode we can get that extra information fetched as well in the same query.
 However, there is an obscure `dovecot` wrinkle ( I had a less kind word once I figured it out...).
 Arguments to the `WHERE` clause have substitution strings, `%n` for user name